Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/All-in-One-Bicep/README.md

 This button links to a single all-in-one template which is located in this same folder as the page you are reading.

 > At time of writing, the Azure Portal cannot directly work with Bicep files which have been linked with the **Deploy to Azure** button.
-Therefore after every change to the file, a developer must run `bicep build main.bicep --outfile main.json` to transpile this into a traditional ARM json template.
+Therefore after every change to the file, a developer must run `az bicep build --file main.bicep --outfile main.json` to transpile this into a traditional ARM json template.
 It is this latter file which the Azure Portal downloads and deploys.

 ## Running the deployment